zentrope/match-expr/doc/expressions.md

 Operators are really just functions that take an attribute and a value.
-It's implied that the attribute is attached to a specific asset.
+It's implied that the attribute is attached to a specific value object.

-**Important**: If a clause contains an attribute that doesn't exist for a given asset, it'll return false, which is not necessarily a bad thing.
+**Important**: If a clause contains an attribute that doesn't exist for a given value object, it'll return false, which is not necessarily a bad thing.
 That's why we have the `or` logical operator.

 ## Matching Operators